 Two brands can come together and enter a potential market.
-The investments, profit or losses are pre decided in terms of both value and time period.
-At time it is beneficial for companies to enter into a JV for raise the scope of international marketing as a result of barrier to new entrants in foreign markets.
+The investments, profit or losses are pre-decided in terms of both value and time period.
+At the time it is beneficial for companies to enter into a JV for raising the scope of international marketing as a result of a barrier to new entrants in foreign markets.
 A local partner can prove to be immensely useful for doing business not only operationally but also from a domestic understanding of the market dynamics.

 Relatively a higher level of engagement in the foreign soils, companies can own a fully owned manufacturing in a country.
 The company can use this facility to sell products within the country or export to nearby nations.
 Owning a fully owned manufacturing helps companies control quality.